 Currently I work on two projects:

 MyFutures (funded project under the Research through Design Programme of NWO).
-Project lead in this project, which is a collaboration with Design Academy Eindhoven and many other partners.
+Project lead in this project, in collaboration with Design Academy Eindhoven and many other partners.
 We investigate how people can be supported by new services in growing old in our changing society.
 Period summer 2016- summer 2018

 Ford Service Innovation Methodology.
 Enabling Ford Research and Innovation Center with the service design methodology at our Faculty through a series of graduation projects, trainings and workshops.
 Period March 2016-September 2017.